Revolutionary Communist League (France)

 The Revolutionary Communist League (Ligue communiste révolutionnaire; (Note: /fr/.)
 LCR) (Note: /fr/.) was a Trotskyist political party in France.
 It was the French section of the Fourth International (post-reunification).
 It published the weekly newspaper Rouge and the journal Critique communiste.
 Established in 1974, it became the leading party of the French far-left in the 2000s.
-It officially abolished itself on 5 February 2009 to merge with smaller factions of the far-left and form a New Anticapitalist Party.
+It officially abolished itself on 5 February 2009 to merge with smaller factions of the far-left and form the New Anticapitalist Party.